LGeoff31/AlgoFlow/README.md

 ## Algorithms

-* Currently support for Merge sort, Quick Sort, Selection Sort, and Bubble sort
+* Currently support for Merge sort, Quick Sort, Selection Sort, and Bubble sort (code snippets written by me)
-* Looking to contribute so more algorithms, love to hear ideas of which I should include next
+* Looking to contribute to more algorithms, love to hear ideas of which I should include next

 ## Running locally